bitethebullett/bitethebullett/README.md

 im mostly only online if my friends are and probably wont interact with new people first

-i have periods of anhedonia where i will have dry responses if any dont take it personally
+sometimes a dry texter dont take it personally i just cant always hold conversations

 do not make fun of/point out/correct my spelling/grammar errors unless we are close i had to teach myself so im trying my best